 Video Card (GPU) - This is responsible for rendering everything that you see on your computer screen.
 A video card contains both the GPU (graphics processing unit) and VRAM (video RAM, used just by the GPU and not the rest of the system).

 Case - This is the chassis that houses your computer.
-There are a wide variety of case types for a variety of purposes and preferences.
-Some people like small cases that fit anywhere, silent cases that mask or reduce fan noise, large cases that can fit a lot of components, fancy cases with RGB lighting or very nice looks, etc.
+There are a wide variety of case types for many purposes and preferences.
+You can use small cases that fit anywhere, silent cases that mask or reduce fan noise, large cases that fit many components, fancy cases with RGB lighting or very nice looks, etc.

 Power Supply (PSU) - This is the part that is responsible for providing power to the components inside your computer.
 You should look at the overall wattage to make sure that it can provide enough power for your system as well as other features like the efficiency rating (how well the PSU converts the AC power it receives from the outlet to DC power the components of the PC can use), modularity (whether cables not needed can be disconnected from the PSU), the fan (whether it turns off under no load or turns slowly under light loads to reduce noise), how many amps each of the rails provides, etc.

 Optical Drive - If you want to use optical media on your computer such as a CD-ROM, a DVD, or a Blu-ray then you'll want one of these.
 You can either go for an internal drive or an external drive.
-An internal drive is inside the computer and right there whenever you may need it, but an external drive can be put away when you don't need it and can easily be used among several computers if necessary since it's easy to disconnect and reconnect.
-In general, fewer modern PC cases include space for an optical drive, as more and more software is available by digital download.
+An internal drive is conveniently inside the computer, but an external drive can be put away when you don't need it and can easily be used among several computers if necessary since it's easy to disconnect and reconnect.
+In general, fewer modern PC cases include space for a 5.25" optical drive, as more and more software is available by digital download.

 Sound Card - Modern motherboards come with internal sound components which allow you to hear sound from your computer.
 However, there are also standalone internal sound cards or even external DACs and amps that you can buy if you want even higher quality sound or specific features.